Actress to present show about Julia Child in Munster

 People are also reading…

-The menu will feature a theme of Julia Child specialties, with the first course starring “The French Chef” Onion Soup followed by the entrée choice of Julia Child’s Chicken Coq Au Vin or Beef Bourguignon and a dessert finale of Julia’s Crepe Suzettes.
+The menu , with a menu created by Chef Joe Trama and his staff, will feature a theme of Julia Child specialties, with the first course starring “The French Chef” Onion Soup followed by the entrée choice of Julia Child’s Chicken Coq Au Vin or Beef Bourguignon and a dessert finale of Julia’s Crepe Suzettes.

 There is a group discount for 13 and more with show tickets priced at $35 each, with the option of the additional $35 for the meal included.